Sky broadband features and new customer deals

 Sky broadband packages

-Sky Broadband deals are available at a wide variety of price points, with various bundles and packages on offer to suit many requirements, for example...
+Sky Broadband's new customer deals are available at a wide variety of price points, with various bundles and packages on offer to suit many requirements, for example...

 Cheap Sky Broadband

-Those looking for budget broadband will be well served by Sky’s entry level ADSL broadband packages.
+New customers looking for budget broadband will be well served by Sky’s entry-level ADSL broadband packages.
 These are frequently available with money off for the first year, with low running costs after the discount period ends.
-However, it is worth that Sky deals rarely offer free setup, so you will likely have to pay a installation fee.
+However, it is worth that Sky deals rarely offer free setup, so you will likely have to pay an installation fee.

 Sky Broadband for gamers

-Sky Fibre broadband offers average download speeds of 36Mb or 63Mb and the unlimited packages are truly unlimited with no sneaky small print clauses, so big downloads aren’t an issue.
-Upload speeds of up to 10Mb or up to 20Mb on Sky Fibre Max will also prove useful for YouTube and Twitch streaming and hosting online games.
+Sky fibre broadband offers average download speeds of 59Mb, and the unlimited packages are truly unlimited with no sneaky small print clauses, so big downloads aren’t an issue.
+Upload speeds of up to 20Mb will also prove useful for YouTube and Twitch streaming and hosting online games.

 Sky Broadband for students

 Sky Broadband is one of a handful of ISPs which offer specialist student broadband deals.
 These provide unlimited broadband on shorter contracts of nine months, to fit term times.
 However they are only available for short periods during the year, so keep an eye out.